Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 The Pricing Analytics Pre-Configured Solution (PCS) consists of a set of tools to help set prices for wholesale and retail products based on transaction records of past sales.
-It is made up of Azure cloud and Office components.
+It is made up of Azure Cloud and Office components.
 The solution targets mid-size companies with small pricing teams who lack extensive data science support for complex pricing models and data flows.